for everything you need to know about strata...

 • do NOT use 'friends-of-friends' or 'handy' owners to work for the scheme unless they are insured

-• check and make sure the contractor's insurance is valid AND that the cover is sufficient
+• check and make sure the contractor's insurance is valid (i.e. not expired)

-For more details on just how dangerous using uninsured contractors can be have a look at the Ongoing Maintenance and Repairs information page.
-Specifically look at the "Just image this scenario for a moment..." section.
+For more details on just how dangerous using uninsured contractors can be have a look at my Ongoing Maintenance and Repairs information page - specifically look at the "Just image this scenario for a moment..." section.

-WARNING - there are quite a few exclusions in this type of policy, one of which is fraud, so please makes sure you know what you are and are not getting
+WARNING - If you still feel you want to take out this type of insurance then be aware there are quite a few exclusions in this type of policy - one of which is fraud - so please makes sure you know what you are and are not getting.
+However, it's advisable to consult your insurance broker for advice in this tricky area.

 Misappropriation

-The Owners Corporation also has an option to take out insurance against the fraudulent embezzlement or fraudulent misappropriation of Owners Corporation's money (ie funds set aside for management of the scheme) and/or property.
-This type of insurance is usually referred to as Fidelity Insurance and is quite different to Office Bearers liability insurance so, again, make sure you get complete details on this type of insurance from your broker or insurer.
+The Owners Corporation also has an option of taking out insurance against the fraudulent embezzlement or fraudulent misappropriation of Owners Corporation's money (i.e. funds set aside for management of the scheme) and/or property.
+This type of insurance is usually referred to as Fidelity Insurance and is quite different to Officers liability insurance so, again, make sure you get complete details on this type of insurance from your broker or insurer.

 Top